ibm-cloud-docs/schematics/limitations.md

 - The `refresh_token` parameter cannot be used to retrieve a new IAM access token.
 - When the IAM access token is about to expire, use the [API key](https://cloud.ibm.com/apidocs/iam-identity-token-api#create-api-key){: external} to create a new access token.

-## Beta limitations
-{: #beta-limitations}

-During the open beta release of {{site.data.keyword.bplong_notm}} actions, be aware of the following limitations:
-* This service might not yet be stable and is not intended for production use.
-* Any projects, apps, or jobs that you create during beta will not carry over to other releases.